ViLPy/Valamis/README.md

 All server-side code is written using the Scala programming language for the JVM.

 The current implementation is only able do display static SCORM content with respect towards the different content organizations and the activity structure in each organization.
-Also added simple question editor for creating quizes with different types of questions (single-/multi-choice, matching, short answer, etc.).
-At that moment only quiz editor is available.
+Also added simple question editor for creating quizes with different types of questions (single-/multi-choice, matching, short answer, etc.)
-Quiz player will be available later.

 Administrative features let you manage SCORM packages, uploading the them in standard zipped format.
 The user interface is available in two forms - a standalone web application, which may be deployed against any servlet container, and a JSR-compliant portlet, which may be deployed against a standards-based portlet container.
 The portlet version has been tested on Liferay, but does not depend on its specific features.